buddhiW/AdaptiveNet/README.md

 For the code to run, _\[data\]_ section of the configuration file (_cfg/config_file.cfg_) should be modified according to the user paths.
 In the provided code, _tr_lst_ and _te_lst_ store the individual file paths of training and development set samples, respectively. _labTr_dict_ and _labTe_dict_ dictionaries assign the corresponding label to each sample.

-Once the paths are set, run the following code to frame the signals:
+Once the paths are set, run the following code to decompose signals into frames:

 ```
 python frame_signals.py